Wentao-Gao/Climate-Change-in-Data-Science/README.md

 ***Github: https://github.com/gwt9970161/Climate-Change-in-Data-Science***

 This project is what I am doing for now during my PhD research.
-I will mainly focused on casual network. 根据目前对该项目的了解，需要将因果推断与时间序列相结合，找到在时间段而非单一时间中进行因果推断，并且最终应用在气候预测中，减少对预测的干扰，提高气候预测的准确率，需要了解的知识包括以下几个类别：
+I will mainly focused on casual network.
+Based on the current understanding of the project, there is a need to integrate causal inference with time series analysis.
+The objective is to utlize causality in time series prediction.
+Here are some important part of my research.

    - Casual Inference basis，